 Written into an Internet-accessible IEP Policy File, and referenced using an IEP Policy Reference.

 More information about the difference between embedded and referenced IEP Policies can be found in section 9.3.

+Versioning IEPs

+You cannot update an IEP once published.
+IEPs are immutable once they have been published or applied to a piece of information that has.
+If any value within an IEP is updated then the IEP MUST be republished under a new Policy ID.

 Caching IEPs

-A Recipient SHOULD keep a cached copy of all IEPs that mark threat intelligence stored within its threat intelligence repository, so that all threat intelligence marked with IEPs will have a corresponding IEP locally available.
+A Recipient SHOULD keep a cached copy of all IEPs that mark information stored within its information repository, so that all information marked with IEPs will have a corresponding IEP locally available.

+A Recipient MAY keep a cached copy of all IEPs that mark information not currently stored within its information repository if it so chooses.

 IEP Policy Statements

 Each IEP Policy Statement is a JSON name / value pair (also known as a member), where the name is a string, and it is separated from the value by a colon.

+All IEP Policy Statement names use lowercase words separated by underscores (_), and all IEP Policy Statement values that are policy enumeration strings (i.e. they are part of a list that users can select from) are lowercase and separated by hyphens (-).

-An example IEP Policy Statement for the encrypt-in-transit Policy Statement is shown below:
+An example IEP Policy Statement for the encrypt_in_transit Policy Statement is shown below:

-"encrypt-in-transit": "MAY"
+"encrypt_in_transit": "may"

 id